-Due to the reciprocity principle, the customer will feel committed to giving you feedback on your work in exchange for your help.
+Due to the reciprocity principle, the customer will feel committed to giving you positive feedback on your work in exchange for your help.
 This way, you can definitely increase your response rate and online conversion simply by providing the right solution.
 Besides, collecting feedback using chats is swift and low-friction, as you can capture customers when they are most eager to provide feedback.

 The cons of synchronous customer feedback collection

-1. Support priorities change depending on workload
+1. Support priorities change depending on the workload

 Support agents often have to weather busy periods and high-pressure shifts.

 It’s difficult to make customer feedback important and treat it as a priority when other customers are often the priority after a solution has been reached.